Professional Indemnity cover for freelancers, contractors and small to medium size businesses

-Professional Indemnity insurance is there to protect you and your business if a client of yours suffers financial loss as a result of work you have complete for them.
+Professional Indemnity insurance, otherwise known as professional liability insurance or PI insurance, covers you and your business if a client suffers financial loss as a result of work you have complete for them.

 Working in a profession where your experience and advice is what you build your business on can be extremely fulfilling.
 It also represents a chance to work with different clients from different industry sectors, by providing them with services that they cannot undertake themselves.